 Image credit: salesforce.com

-As the self-proclaimed “#1 CRM platform in the world,” Salesforce has expanded beyond marketing and sales into ecommerce and IT.
+On July 21, 2021, Salesforce completed its acquisition of Slack Technologies, Inc. in a move that should serve to strengthen both entities.
+As the self-proclaimed “#1 CRM platform in the world,” Salesforce has expanded beyond marketing and sales into eCommerce and IT.
 With apps that can automate many functions, organizations can be more flexible and cut costs.

 Salesforce became even more relevant when the workplace shifted to working from home — where more people than ever were working off-site and coordinating operations from multiple locations.